Magical Power For Beginners:

 Lessons, Life & Love on the Path of a Wiccan High Priestess

 Merry Meet Again is the very personal story of a life lived in Wicca.
 It is my story, from seeking after the religion of the Old Gods in the 1970s, through initiation, and becoming a High Priestess.
 It is the story of love and loss, sexuality and grief, travel and Pagan parenting.
 In short, it is my story, peppered with spells and theology, it encompasses thirty years of my Pagan path.
+Available from Barnes & Nobles and other retailers.

 The Study of Witchcraft: